 For a beautiful and fresh take on London, you should definitely read Pretty City London: Discovering London’s Beautiful Places.

-It showcases lots of off the beaten path places to visit in London, as well as stunning Insta-worthy locations that you’ll likely want to check out during your visit.
-It even has some tips inside for shooting your own beautiful photos in London.
+It showcases lots of off-the-beaten-path places to visit in London, as well as stunning Insta-worthy locations that you’ll likely want to check out during your visit.
+It even has some tips inside for shooting your own beautiful photos in London and makes for a perfect coffee table book.

 2. The London Encyclopedia